allegro/blog/_posts/2024-04-23-INP-new-core-web-vitals.md

 ### 4. Using CSS content-visibility

-You can optimize rendering offscreen content by using the proper value of content-visibility option.
+You can optimize rendering offscreen content by using the proper value of the `content-visibility` option.
 It can help the browser to specify render priority (higher for content in the viewport and lower for out of viewport elements).

 Read more: https://developer.mozilla.org/en-US/docs/Web/CSS/content-visibility